w3c/wai-intro-wcag/index.md

 ### Supplemental guidance {#supplement}

-Supplement guidance provides additional information on making the web more accessible.
-It goes beyond what is covered in WCAG 2.0 and 2.1.
-Links to supplemental guidance will be  added to this section in April 2018.
+Supplemental guidance provides additional information beyond what is required in WCAG 2.0 and 2.1.
+It addresses improving accessibility for people with cognitive disabilities and people with low vision.
+Links to supplemental guidance will be added to this section in 2018.

 ## WCAG 2.0 is ISO/IEC 40500 {#iso}